-You may be tempted to simply try to cut or pull the stitch out, but it’s better to have patience and let the process take its course.
-Your wound may not have fully healed.
+You may be tempted to try to cut or pull the stitch out, but your wound may not have fully healed.
+It’s better to have patience and let the process take its course.
 Let your doctor know about your concerns.

-Make sure to use sterilized equipment, such as a surgical scissor, and to wash your hands thoroughly.
+If you doctor approves, make sure to use sterilized equipment, such as a surgical scissor, and to wash your hands thoroughly.
 You’ll also need to sterilize the area with rubbing alcohol.
 Check out this step-by-step guide for removing stitches at home.

 Dissolvable stitches are used for many types of surgical procedures and for wound care.
 These types of stitches are designed to dissipate on their own, over time.
-If you’re having a surgical procedure, ask your surgeon about the type of sutures you’ll receive and how long you can expect them to remain in place.
-Also, be sure to ask about follow-up care and what you should do if a dissolvable stitch doesn’t dissolve on its own.